 Specialists explain rising importance of North Korea holiday

-In this Saturday, April 15, 2017, photo, North Korean leader Kim Jong Un waves during a military parade to celebrate the 105th birth anniversary of Kim Il Sung in Pyongyang, North Korea.
-The broad avenues of Pyongyang were, by authoritarian North Korea's standards, fairly empty ahead of Tuesday's 85th anniversary of the founding of the Korean People's Army, one of the biggest events on the country's calendar.
+The broad avenues of Pyongyang were, by a... .
+In this Saturday, April 15, 2017, photo, bronze statues of late leaders Kim Il Sung and Kim Jong Il are paraded across Kim Il Sung Square during a military parade to celebrate the 105th birth anniversary of Kim Il Sung in Pyongy...
+SEOUL, South Korea - The North Korean capital's broad, clean avenues were, by the authoritarian nation's usually over-the-top celebratory standards, fairly subdued ahead of Tuesday's 85th anniversary of the founding of the Korean People's Army.

 Discussions